jlparkI/categorical_mixture/docs/background.rst

-Background -- the categorical mixture model
+Background -- What this package does
 ============================================

 The categorical mixture is a simple generative